 Stranger Things season 4 filming

-Production on season four of Stranger Things has been finally resumed, with the cast and crew filming in Atlanta, Georgia.
+Production on season four of Stranger Things finally resumed in October 202o after a lengthy pause, with the cast and crew filming in Atlanta, Georgia.

 Filming originally began in February, with stunt boss Hira Koda telling ComicBook.com in May that the Stranger Things team had managed to film two episodes of season four before the coronavirus pandemic shut down production in March.